apache/cordova-js/README.md

       |  | Code to bootstrap the Cordova platform, inject APIs and fire events
       |  |
       |  |-builder.js
-      |  | Injects in our classes onto navigator (or wherever else is needed)
+      |  | Injects in our classes onto window and navigator (or wherever else is needed)
       |  |
       |  |-channel.js
       |  | A pub/sub implementation to handle custom framework events